From Marginal Gains to a Circular Revolution

 Changing this requires us to completely rethink the way we do business.
 We need to realise a circular economy, where materials flow from product to resource to product and so on.

 The transition to a circular economy offers an enormous opportunity for the cycling industry to make a big step in product design and in the interaction with customers.

 There will be successes and there will be failures.
 Eventually, bikes and apparel will be better – not just to ride, but also for our planet and our societies.

 Get in touch

-Are you interested in a presentation at your company or event?
-Or an interactive workshop about the transition to a circular cycling industry?
-Erik can provide both, online as well as in person.
+Are you interested in a presentation at your company or event about the transition to a circular cycling industry?
+Erik can provide both online as well as in person talks.
 Please use the contact form to get in touch.

 You can send us a message on our contact page.
 We try to answer every question as soon as possible.

 Check out the media page to read or listen more.